 Let’s take the example of a bean farmer doing business with a producer of canned chilli.
 The price of beans is based on the demand and supply of beans.
-Obviously, it is in the interest of the bean farmer that the bean price is high in order to get as much money as possible for selling their beans to the producer.
-On the other hand, it is in the interest of the producer that the bean price is low so that he has to pay as little possible for the beans he buys from the farmer.
+It is in the interest of the bean farmer that the bean price is high in order to get as much money as possible for selling their beans to the producer.
+On the other hand, it is in the interest of the producer that the bean price is low so that they have to pay as little as possible for the beans they buy from the farmer.

 Let’s say the bean farmer expects the price of beans to fall and the producer expects the price of beans to rise.
-For this reason, the two parties now enter into a contract stating that a set amount of beans will be sold at a set price, at a set point of time in the future, regardless of the future market price at that point.
+To reach an agreement, the two parties now enter into a contract stating that a set amount of beans will be sold at a set price, at a set point of time in the future, regardless of the future market price at that point.
 This type of derivative is called a forward contract (often just referred to as a “forward”) and it means that the two parties have fixed a price at which the farmer will sell the beans to the producer - similar to a type of insurance policy.

 Why are they doing this?
 On the one hand, the farmer wants to “hedge” (to reduce their potential losses) against future price decreases.
 On the other hand, the producer wants to protect themself against a possible increase in the price of beans.
 If the bean price does end up falling, the producer will incur losses because he could have bought the beans for less.
 If the price of beans ends up rising, the farmer will incur losses because he could have sold the beans for more.
 Therefore, in the end, the interest of only one of the two parties can be met.

 What is speculation?